Lingual Arch Appliance and Its Uses

 The appliance is placed on the side of your lower teeth.
 It also has a stainless steel wire for the holding arch which connects the molars in the palatal vault.
 This type of a lingual arch appliance is also known as ‘Transpalatal Arch.’
 The tool first saw the light of day in 1972, thanks to Robert Goshgarian.

-A transpalatal arch device falls in the group of lingual arch devices.
+A transpalatal arch device falls in the group of lingual arch devices for the upper jaw.
 The main purpose of TPA devices is to maintain the ideal dental arch width and prevent molars tipping.
 With that, the device creates more space in the jaw.
-Many studies consider TPA treatment one a great space maintainer for teeth inside the oral cavity.
-As a most popular form of LLA, a TPA device manages the placement and movement of molars and makes sure no tooth ends in the wrongful place.
+Many studies consider TPA treatment one a great space maintainer for teeth inside the

 What is a Lingual Arch Appliance Used for?